 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises two types of risk: interest rate risk and foreign currency risk.
-Financial instruments affected by market risk include loans and borrowings.
+Market risk comprises two types of risk: interest rate risk and other price risk.
+Financial instruments affected by market risk include loans and borrowings and deposits.